Python

 requirements.txt 4

-On initialization of a scan, Endor Labs identifies the package manager by inspecting files such as the pyproject.toml, poetry.lock, setup.py, and requirements.txt.
-When the files, pyproject.toml, or poetry.lock files are discovered, Endor Labs will use the poetry package manager to build the project, otherwise, it will use Pip3.
+On initialization of a scan, Endor Labs identifies the package manager by inspecting files such as the pyproject.toml, poetry.lock, pdm.lock, setup.py, and requirements.txt.
+When the files, poetry.lock or pyproject.tomlfiles are discovered, Endor Labs will use the Poetry package manager to build the project.
+When the files, pdm.lock or pyproject.toml files are discovered, Endor Labs will use the PDM package manager.
+Otherwise, it will use pip3.

 Example